 Learning about emotions: why it’s good for children

-When your child can recognise, understand and talk about strong emotions like excitement, frustration, anger or disappointment, he’s less likely to express these emotions through challenging behaviour, like tantrums.
+When your child can recognise and talk about strong emotions like excitement, frustration, anger or disappointment, they’re less likely to express these emotions through challenging behaviour, like tantrums.

 Being able to recognise and understand how other people are feeling can help your child get along with others too.

 What you need to help your child learn about emotions

 You can do this activity anywhere and anytime you play with your child.
 You just need your face!

 How to help your child learn about emotions

 This activity gives your child practice with naming emotions in a fun, playful way.

 - Choose an emotion – for example, ‘excited’.